School of Education

 Unit values and competencies are supported by the six goals and related proficiencies that define the effective educator in the unit’s Conceptual Framework.
 The six goals are: Content Knowledge, Pedagogical and Professional Knowledge, Diversity, Technology, Reflection and Dispositions.

-Overview of the Mercy College Educational Unit Candidate Goals and Proficiencies:
+Overview of the Mercy University Educational Unit Candidate Goals and Proficiencies: